Blog and Insights

 If more than 25% of the allocated time budget is spent on project management, there may be too much communication in the project.

 Anything above 25% indicates communication overload in the project.
 Maybe the customer is asking for a lot of meetings or documentation.
+Either way, when the time tracking on project management tasks is above 25%, dive into the time sheets and ask team members for a status.

 Also read: Project Management 101: Understanding the Project Lifecycle